EricRen-LBG/fos_trend_hackathon/README.md

       "Final decision (uphold or opposite)": "Opposite",
       "Ombudsman's name": "Dolores Njemanze",
       "Decision deadline": "28 January 2024",
-      "What is the complaint about": "Revolut's refusal to refund unauthorised transactions on B's account.",
+      "what was the complaint relating to": "Revolut Ltd's refusal to refund unauthorised transactions.",
       "What does the complaint want": "Refund of the unauthorised transactions, interest, and compensation for distress and inconvenience.",
       "Summary of what happened": "B reported to Revolut and the FOS that his phone and wallet were stolen while he was at a nightclub.
 He claims that fraudsters accessed his Revolut account and made unauthorised transactions totalling \u00a321,562.
 Revolut investigated and concluded that the transactions were authorised.
 B disputed this decision and referred his complaint to the FOS.",
       "Summary of the Ombudsman's reasoning": "The Ombudsman considered all the evidence and concluded that it was more likely that B made the disputed transactions himself or authorised another party to carry them out.
 The Ombudsman found that B's testimony was inconsistent and that there were several suspicious factors, such as the delay in reporting his card as lost and the gaps in his memory about the events of the night.
 The Ombudsman also considered that the transactions were authenticated, either by B's PIN or by his use of the Revolut app, and that Revolut was not required to intervene as the transactions were authorised."